UmarFarooqui/ML_Algorithms/tree_based_algorithms/README.md

 class_weight &nbsp;&nbsp;&nbsp;Weights associated with the class labels, A value of None means equal weightage.

-criterion    Method to measure homogeneity such as gini impurity or information gain.
+criterion &nbsp;&nbsp;&nbsp;Method to measure homogeneity such as gini impurity or information gain.

-max_depth    Maximum distance from root node.
+max_depth &nbsp;&nbsp;&nbsp;Maximum distance from root node.

-max_features    Maximum number of features to be used.
+max_features &nbsp;&nbsp;&nbsp;Maximum number of features to be used.
 The features will be picked in the order of descending importance.

-max_leaf_nodes    Maximum leaf nodes in the tree.
+max_leaf_nodes &nbsp;&nbsp;&nbsp;Maximum leaf nodes in the tree.

-min_impurity_split    Minimum percentage impurity needed in the subset to split further.
+min_impurity_split &nbsp;&nbsp;&nbsp;Minimum percentage impurity needed in the subset to split further.

-min_samples_leaf    Minimum samples that should be present at a leaf node
+min_samples_leaf &nbsp;&nbsp;&nbsp;Minimum samples that should be present at a leaf node

-min_samples_split    Minimum samples in a subset to allow further splitting
+min_samples_split &nbsp;&nbsp;&nbsp;Minimum samples in a subset to allow further splitting

-min_weight_fraction_leaf    Minimum fraction of samples that should be at a leaf node
+min_weight_fraction_leaf &nbsp;&nbsp;&nbsp;Minimum fraction of samples that should be at a leaf node

 Some of the parameters are related to performace of the model.
 These parameters are:

+presort,

+random_state,

-presort, random_state, splitter
+splitter

 ### Measuring the accuracy of the decision tree
 ```python